Acrylic on vinyl

 From Mary will be born

-The one who the dry land
+The one whom the dry land

-Into a garden will turn.
+In a garden will turn.

 Oh Bethlehem